EnvisionDoc/online_data_en/getting_started.md

 ```

-## Step 2: Deploy the stream computing package on EnOS
+## Step 2: Deploy the Stream Computing Package on EnOS

 The finished Java codes need to be packed into a `jar` file and uploaded to EnOS for the computation to run.